How to Screenshot on Snapchat Without the Sender Knowing (2021)

 Snapchat has closed off lots of these avenues now, including third-party apps that promised the elusive secret screenshot, but there’s one avenue left open and it doesn’t include the undignified rigmarole of soliciting a friend’s smartphone to document whatever saucy, salacious, or downright sordid interaction you’re having on Snapchat.
 Read on to find out just what that is….

-The secret to screenshotting on Snapchat lies with trusty iOS 11, the screen record feature can be used to capture your interaction on the social media app.
-Although Android users had to wait quite a while for the native feature, it’s now available for those phones as well thanks to the Android 10 updates.
+The secret to screenshotting on Snapchat lies within the trusty native iOS toolkit.
+Released with iOS 11, the screen record feature can be used to capture your interaction on the social media app.
+Although Android users had to wait quite a while for the native feature, it’s now available for those phones as well, since the release of Android 10 updates.